Last Updated on

-Let’s face it, most people nowadays use their mobile phones for everything – from placing a pizza order online to shopping for a new pair of shoes, we want to do be able to do/find everything at a click of a button on our phone.
+Let’s face it, most people nowadays use their mobile phones for everything – from placing a pizza order online to shopping for a new pair of shoes, people want to be able to do/find everything at the click of a button on a cell phone.

 To back up that claim, let’s turn to a Google study.
 In a recent survey conducted by Google, 72 percent of mobile users responded that it is important to them that websites are mobile friendly.
 However, a whopping 96 percent of mobile users have visited a site that is not mobile friendly.
 Honestly, it’s a little mind-blowing that so many websites still aren’t optimized for mobile.

 Breakdown of results:

 - About three-quarters of the total survey respondents are willing to re-visit a website if it’s mobile friendly.

 - The chances of users abandoning and leaving websites that are not mobile friendly are five times higher than mobile-friendly websites.